start typing and results will show

 see in map see in timeline

 Eliza Flower was a composer, a radical, and a significant influence on William Johnson Fox and the progressive values of South Place Religious Society (now Conway Hall).
 A gifted musician, she did much to raise the priority of music at South Place, composing numerous songs and staging popular performances.
-Along with her sister, Sarah Flower Adams, Eliza was a part of an era of developing humanism at South Place, arising from the questioning of traditional religious ideas and a wider interest in social justice and reform.
+Along with her sister, Sarah Flower Adams, Eliza was part of an era of developing humanism at South Place, arising from the questioning of traditional religious ideas and a wider interest in social justice and reform.

 Life